ayabdi/ACE_Framework/demos/hello-layers/src/ace/framework/prompts/templates/l3_layer_instructions.md

 ## FORMAT

-Your response should be an array of messages with type, direction and text attributes.
+Your response should be an array of messages with type, direction and message attributes no other fields.
 Include only this array and no other text.
-For example if you want to send one DATA_REQUEST message and one DATA message:
+For example if you want to send one DATA_REQUEST message and one CONTROL message:
 [
     {
         "type": "DATA_RESPONSE",
         "direction": "northbound",
-        "message": "Please clarify the mission"
-    },
+        "message": "We do not currently have access to the linkedin API" },
     {
-        "type": "DATA",
+        "type": "CONTROL",
-        "direction": "northbound",
+        "direction": "southbound",
-        "message": "We received the following input from the user: How can I live a healthier lifestyle?"
+        "message": "The user requested assistance in booking his flight.
+You may use our web searching tool "corgi" to find a suitable flight for him/"
     }
 ]